 This parish was named after a 15th Century patron saint of Poland, who was both a Polish prince and king of Hungary.
 It was started in 1882 as an offshoot of St. Albertus on the city’s east side.

-This incredible church opened in 1889 at Myrtle and 23rd streets.
+This incredible church at Myrtle and 23rd streets was dedicated Dec.
+21, 1890.
 It was designed by Henry Engelbert and modeled after the cathedral of Pisa, with a huge central dome 170 feet high.
 It would become the mother church for a number of west side Polish parishes.

 Citing high upkeep and repair costs and a dwindling congregation unable to pay for it, the Archdiocese decided to demolish the historic church and build a smaller one.
 Its last mass was celebrated Aug.
 20, 1961.